Medical Information

 ABOUT WEGOVY®

-Wegovy® is the first once-weekly GLP-1 RA indicated in combination with a reduced-calorie diet and increased physical activity:
+The Wegovy® pen and the Wegovy® pill are indicated in combination with a reduced-calorie diet and increased physical activity1:

-• To reduce the risk of major adverse cardiovascular events (CV death, non-fatal MI, or non-fatal stroke) in adults with established CVD and either obesity
+• To reduce the risk of MACE (cardiovascular death, non-fatal myocardial infarction, or non-fatal stroke) in adults with established cardiovascular disease and either obesity or overweight

-• To reduce excess body weight and maintain weight reduction long term in adults and pediatric patients aged ≥12 years with obesity and adults with overweight with
+• To reduce excess body weight and maintain weight reduction long term in:

-Wegovy® targets areas of the brain that regulate appetite and food intake.
-94% similar to naturally occurring GLP-1, Wegovy® lowers your patients’ appetite to help them lose weight and keep it off.* GLP-1 is a native hormone that is released in response to food intake and acts as a physiological regulator of appetite.1
+Wegovy® targets areas of the brain that regulate appetite and food intake.1 94% similar to naturally occurring GLP-1, Wegovy® lowers your patients’ appetites to help them lose weight and keep it off.1,2* GLP-1 is a native hormone that is released in response to food intake and acts as a physiological regulator of appetite.2

 Learn more about how Wegovy® works